From digital-innovation-agents

 Status: Reverse-engineered snapshot._devprocess/requirements/epics/EPIC-{nn}-{slug}.md.
 One or more

-/business-analysis and /requirements-engineering later./requirements-engineering after /business-analysis)These rules are non-negotiable.
+FIXMEs, gaps, tech debt, undocumented dependencies)./business-analysis and /requirements-engineering./requirements-engineering fills the rest after BA validation).These rules are non-negotiable.
 Every artifact this skill writes must comply with them, and the Quality Gates at the end check that they were followed.

 /business-analysis will fill this in.]